Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Experiments

 \subsection{Efficiency Evaluation}

-\paragraph{Memory footprint} The savings in memory consumption can be analyzed from both theoretical and empirical perspectives.
+\paragraph{KV Cache Memory} The savings in memory consumption can be analyzed from both theoretical and empirical perspectives.
 Theoretically, we can calculate the potential reduction in KV cache size based on the layer-sharing results obtained from offline analysis.
 Empirically, we can conduct end-to-end evaluations to assess the actual savings.
 Following FlexGen~\citep{10.5555/3618408.3619696} and LCKV~\citep{wu-tu-2024-layer}, for a prompt of length $x$, we let the model generate $y$ tokens, The maximum batch size $b$ achievable on a given GPU will be used to assess the memory requirements of the model.
 A larger $b$ indicates that the model is more memory-efficient.
 Table \ref{tab:memory} presents the memory consumption results.
 We observe that \textsc{PoD} achieves a more than $30\%$ increase in maximum batch size across varying input text lengths, closely aligning with our theoretical KV cache savings rate of $35\%$, demonstrating that \textsc{PoD} effectively reduces memory usage.
-The comparison with all baseline methods in terms of performance, KV cache saving, and optimized stage can be found in the Appendix \ref{subsec:appendix_balance}.

-\paragraph{Computation for distant tokens} As is mentioned in \cref{subsec:model.inference}, the attention output of a particular layer, is derived from the weighted outputs of both proximal and distant tokens.
-The weighting coefficients can be obtained in advance using the shared attention scores from the lower layer before applying attention to the distant tokens.
-Therefore, when the weighting coefficient for the proximal tokens is greater than $\tau$, we consider the distant tokens to be irrelevant for predicting the next token at the current decoding time in this layer, allowing us to skip their computation.

-Figure \ref{fig:analysis}-(a) shows the relationship between the ratio of computational savings and performance loss on LEval and the value of $\tau$.
-We observe that as $\tau$ decreases, it becomes easier to ignore the computation for distant tokens, leading to greater computational savings, but with some performance loss.
-However, when $\tau<0.7$, the performance degradation slows down while the computational savings become more pronounced.
-With $\tau=0.7$, computational cost is reduced by $25\%$ with only a $5\%$ performance drop.
+\paragraph{Latency and Efficiency} Table~\ref{tab:balance} compares various methods in terms of latency~(throughput), KV cache savings, and performance.
+Our analysis highlights clear trade-offs: \begin{itemize}[leftmargin=1em] \item Token-eviction-based methods offer fast throughput and high KV cache savings but incur notable performance loss. \item Token-selection-based methods compress the KV cache with minimal performance impact, but the token selection step slows down inference. \item \textsc{PoD} achieves lower latency than SnapKV while still maintaining strong performance and cache savings, and combining \textsc{PoD} with token-selection-based methods brings further gains across all dimensions. \end{itemize} However, all performance-preserving methods---such as SnapKV, PyramidKV, and \textsc{PoD}---still incur some latency overhead.
+Improving their efficiency is an important direction for future work.